mcesbrondarnaud/ada-course-website/contents/part2final.md

 To quantitatively support this observation, we examine the contribution of each cluster to overall conflict activity, as shown in the following plot:

-<iframe src='https://flo.uri.sh/visualisation/26800720/embed' title='Cluster contribution to conflicts' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;'></iframe>

-This visualization confirms that a small number of clusters account for a disproportionate share of conflict spikes, reinforcing the idea that conflict dynamics are highly concentrated.

 <section class="container my-5">
 <div class="row g-4 align-items-start">